-The easiest hike to Everest Base Camp can be done in the stable and calm weather of autumn and Spring.
+Everest Base Camp Trek Guide most accessible hike to Everest Base Camp can be done in the stable and calm weather of autumn and Spring.
 During these months, the temperature of Everest also rises to about 5 degrees Celsius.
-There are few chances of rainfall and snow, making treks to Everest easy.
+Few chances of rainfall and snow make treks to Everest easy.
 So, it’s suggested that you travel between September to November and March to May.

-If you trek in winter, carry trek boots and crampons, and don’t travel solo.
-A sleeping bag is compulsory and carries clothes in layers.
+If you trek in winter, carry boots and crampons, and don’t travel solo.
+A sleeping bag is compulsory and takes clothes in layers.

 The remoteness and lifestyle of people living in the Himalayas might be something you might have never imagined.
 For these 12 days, you will be living with limited resources.
-Trekking makes you sweaty/ dirty and you might not get to shower at the end of each day.
+Trekking makes you sweaty/ dirty, and you might not get to shower at the end of each day.
 You don’t get to buy clothes or personal care items once you get above Namche.
-There’s not even an ATM machine once you start the hike.
+There’s not even ATMine once you start the hike.

-The accommodation in the Everest Base Camp hike is very basic with cozy rooms and small beds.
+The Everest Base Camp hike accommodation, is fundamental, with cozy rooms and small beds.
 The rooms might not have private bathrooms above Namche.
-They do serve all kinds of Nepalese, Indian, Chinese, and continental foods, prepared from fresh vegetables and cereals.
+They serve Nepalese, Indian, Chinese, and continental foods from fresh vegetables and cereals.

 Weight of your bag

-The weight of every food, clothes and trek item in your bag reaches almost 15kgs.
-And carrying this weight for 12 days while also walking on the steep land is not easy.
-Packing-wise and hiring a porter for carrying your bag makes the trip really easy.
-While you book your trek with MyEverestTrip, there will already be a porter with you.
+The weight of every food, clothes, and trek item in your bag reaches almost 15 kg.
+And carrying this weight for 12 days while walking on the steep land is not easy.
+Packing-wise and hiring a porter to carry your bag makes the trip easy.
+While you book your trek with MyEverestTrip, there will already be a porter.

-Well, it’s just a warning that you manage your finance well.
-The Everest base camp trek cost ranges between $1200 to $2000 (quite affordable).
-The well-arranged Everest trek package cost about $1500 and you will need $500 to $1000 more for the cost of tips, donations, drinks, and snacks.
+Well, it’s just a warning that you manage your finance well—the Everest base camp trek costs between $1200 to $2000 (quite affordable).
+The well-arranged Everest trek package is worth about $1500, and you will need $500 to $1000 more for tips, donations, drinks, and snacks.
 Make sure you arrange this money.

 The Cost depends on where you book your trip.
-The International Trip operators can cost between USD 2500 to 5000/ per person which is way above your actual cost.
-There are local travel agencies like MyEverestTrip that offer the most reasonable Everest Base Camp trek cost of $1400 to $1800/ person.
-This includes everything from flight to guide, food, accommodation, and permit.
+The International Trip operators can cost between USD 2500 to 5000/ per person, which is way above your actual Cost.
+Local travel agencies like MyEverestTrip offer the most reasonable Everest Base Camp trek cost of $1400 to $1800/ person.
+This includes the flight to guide, food, accommodation, and permit.

 Walking the streets of Thamel, you can also get cheap Everest base camp packages ranging from $700 to $1200.
-But since their package will be skipping a lot of things, you will end up spending a lot from your pocket.
-The independent trekkers traveling in a group might be able to travel for about $1200, but the hassle of arranging your trip can be overwhelming.
+But since their package will skip many things, you will spend from your pocket.
+Independent trekkers traveling in a group might be able to travel for about $1200, but the hassle of arranging your trip can be overwhelming.

-Along with the cost of the Everest base camp that has been included in the package, there will be $500 to $1000 expenses of your own.
-This includes the cost of tips, donations, drinks, water, and other food you crave for.
-Nowadays, the travel agency of Nepal is offering Luxury Everest Base Camp that offers better hotels and meals, but the price of the Everest Base Camp trek is almost two times i.e. $3000.
+Along with the Everest base camp cost included in the package, there will be $500 to $1000 expenses of your own.
+This consists of the Cost of tips, donations, drinks, water, and other food you crave for.
+Nowadays, the travel agency of Nepal is offering Luxury Everest Base Camp that offers better hotels and meals.
+Still, the price of the Everest Base Camp trek is almost two times, i.e. $3000.

-There are two kinds of cost i.e. One-time cost which includes flight cost, permit cost, and trekking gear cost.
-And then there’s a flexible cost which includes food, accommodation, guide/ porter, Wi-Fi, etc which depends on your Itinerary and increases with a longer stay.
+There are two kinds of Cost, i.e. One-time Cost, which includes flight cost, permit fee, and trekking gear cost.
+And then there’s a flexible cost which provides food, accommodation, guide/ porter, Wi-Fi, etc., which depends on your Itinerary and increases with a more extended stay.

 Everest base camp permit cost

-- Three kinds of the permit cost i.e. Nepalese Visa, National Park entry permit, and Local area permit.
+- Three kinds of permit cost, i.e. Nepalese Visa, National Park entry permit, and Local area permit.

 - For foreigners